top of page

 When athletes are really young, the capability to have very good ranges of motion is typically there, but there are certain limitations regarding power, strength and joint stability because the body hasn’t matured enough.
 To help address these deficits, in my opinion, there is nothing wrong with youths doing age-appropriate strength work of various types to help attain a basic level of strength and stability that an active youth should have.
 As for maturation, of course, that will happen when it happens.

 In my opinion, body weight exercises, appropriately weighted medicine balls, tires, farmers carry bars, trap bars, push sleds, hills that are not too severe, and jumping and skipping exercises of different types, are some of the things that can be parts of a good youth strength program provided by qualified individuals.
 In my mind, however; the objective is to, over time, ease the youth into a level of strength work that a youth around the farm may have had to deal with back in the day.
-An active youth in our time may play a lot of sports and be active with friends, but the strength piece is typically missing.
-So, putting too much strength work on him/her too soon, I believe is unnecessarily risky.
-I'm also a believer in training functional movements in functional ways, ie; pushing, pulling, squatting, lunging, deadlifting (lifting something from the ground), and walking.
+An active youth in our time may play a lot of sports and be active with friends, but the strength component is typically lacking.
+So, putting too much strength work on him/her too soon, I believe is unnecessarily risky, and as I said earlier, I'm a believer in training functional movements in functional ways, ie; pushing, pulling, squatting, lunging, twisting, deadlifting (lifting something from the ground), and walking.

 Strength Training for More Mature Athletes

 As I also stated above, a good goal should be to address general strength in various ways.
 Static strength as Mann states, "relates to ability to produce force in those instances when the athlete's segments are stable or moving at a fairly low rate of flexion and extension."
 Fairly low rate of flexion and extension doesn't mean grunting and groaning slowly moving a weight to achieve a max performance.
+Generally speaking, I like to go with 4 seconds for the negative (eccentric) part of the lift and 2 seconds for the positive (concentric) part of the lift.
 Dynamic strength, Mann says, "involves the ability to produce force where the body limbs are moving at high velocities."
 Great examples are shown in this Box Jump Variation video.
 FYI - The website of the people that produced the video in the previous sentence is something you may want to check out.
 Lastly there is elastic strength, "which is the ability to use the elastic components of the body (muscles, ligaments, tendons, etc.) to produce a spring-like force in certain situations."
-Mann says, "It is not clear whether this force potential can be trained, however, dynamic lifts and plyometrics are currently the training mode of choice."
+Mann says, "It is not clear whether this force potential can be trained, however, dynamic lifts and plyometrics are currently the training exercises of choice."
+Lastly, isometric exercises have a place in strength training for sprinters, as they can help develop the necessary joint stiffness.

 Conclusion